9khil/lego-train-driver/README.md

 #LEGO Train Driver

-Project for making a LEGO train go by the touch of a button on a phone.
+Project for controlling a Lego train with Tessel and ir-sensor (1st generation Tessel and ir-attx4).

 #Running